pmazaitis/tree-sitter-context/README.md

 ## Contributing

-Added features and updates cheerfully considered via pull request.
+New features and updates cheerfully considered via pull request.
 Please include tests for any new features, and make sure all the tests in the test suite pass.

 Bug reports cheerfully accepted (especially with areas of ConTeXt less well-served by this parser!).
 Please use issues to report bugs.
 Please include as much as possible to make the bug approachable in the report: minimal examples, logs, and especially expectations are all helpful.

 As the name implies, `tree-sitter-context_en` is a parser for the English interface to ConTeXt.
-This repo can be used as a starting point to produce new parsers to other language interfaces to ConTeXt, but the parser in this repo is not meant to be extended to handle more than one language.
+Supporting the ConTeXt interface for other languages is a non-goal of this parser.
+The software in this repository can be used as a starting point to produce new parsers for other language interfaces to ConTeXt.

 ## Caveats